allyporwal/finishers-flask/README.md

 2. Users can create finishers, update and duplicate finishers, delete their own finishers and browse a user-generated library
 3. Users can review finishers and up or downvote them.
 The votes and reviews are displayed on the individual finisher page
 4. Admin user can add exercises to the exercise collection in the MongoDB database, which is used to autocomplete fields on the add finisher form
 5. Users can star finishers by other users.
-These then appear on a user's dashboard and can be removed from their library
+These then appear on a user's dashboard and can also be removed from their dashboard
 6. Finishers can be browsed by category or searched for by exercise name

 ## Future Features